recep2244/portfolio/content/blog/bridging-gap-ai-md.md

 # Bridging the Gap: AI, MD, and De Novo Design

-My fellowship project targets a pivotal gap: the lack of effective tools for modelling mutants and de novo-designed proteins.
+My research project targets a pivotal gap: the lack of effective tools for modelling mutants and de novo-designed proteins.

 ## The Hybrid Approach
 I am developing a next-generation framework that integrates: